D-Tony2020/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+We soon discovered that not all associations lend themselves to pleasant conversations.
+For instance, in our café skit, we attempt to convey this by having the association simply ordering the same items, and then having that associative light turn on, even though there’s no real reason for having such a conversation beyond simply ordering the same food.
+Another challenge was accounting for the device’s wearability and how well it can withstand high-intensity activities like running.
+Ultimately, the problems that arose from acting out the scenes had to do with more of the social conventions of an interaction, but at the same time, the device is trying to break social conventions by immediately allowing for a conversation between two strangers, which inevitably would have to create some form of awkwardness.

 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*

+Perhaps allowing for other forms of feedback so that a user doesn't always have to be looking at the light in order to understand whether or not there is a person nearby that shares similarities.
+Perhaps also considering different parameters that can be placed within such a device to allow only for a more refined selection of associations rather than whatever it can infer from situational context.

 ## Part C. Prototype the device